Katelyn Tuohy

 Katelyn Tuohy (born March 18, 2002) is an American professional middle- and long-distance runner.

 She is a four-time individual NCAA Division I champion.
 In high school Tuohy won five Gatorade Player of the Year awards and was the 2018 Track & Field News High School Girls Athlete of the Year.

 Early life and background

 Katelyn Tuohy comes from suburban Rockland County, New York.
 She has two brothers: a younger brother, Ryan, and an older brother, Patrick, also a successful cross country runner for North Rockland High School, who now runs track at Fordham University.

-At only ten years old, while running with her parents, Patrick and Denise, Tuohy was spotted as a potentially remarkable talent by her coach-to-be, Brian Diglio.
+At ten years old, while running with her parents, Patrick and Denise Tuohy, she was noticed by her future coach, Brian Diglio.

 Early career

 Encouraged by her family, she began setting age-group records in the 7th grade, retiring marks set by earlier high school phenom Mary Cain.

 2017

 Tuohy attended and competed for the North Rockland High School Red Raiders.
 In the 2017 Cross Country season during the Manhattan College XC Invite, in the Bronx, New York, she took 32 seconds off the historic Van Cortlandt Park course record with a time of 13:21 for the 2.5 mile / 4 kilometer event.
 She then later won the Nike National cross country (NXN) championship on December 2, 2017, as a sophomore with a 5K time of 16:44.7 to cap an undefeated season.
 Tuohy won the event by 40 seconds, trimming 12 seconds off the course record, despite cold and muddy conditions.
 The Rockland County legislature honored her victory, declaring December 19 as "Katelyn Tuohy Day."